mildsunrise/dm500-satip/README.md

-This is an effort to build a firmware image for the Dreambox DM500 set-top-box, that effectively turns it into a fully-operational [SAT>IP] server, with the only job of streaming the TS stream straight from the DVB tuner.
+This is an effort to build a firmware image for the Dreambox DM500 set-top-box, that effectively turns it into a fully-operational [SAT>IP] server, with the only job of streaming the transport stream straight from the DVB tuner.

-The SAT>IP server can be accessed directly through various client apps, or can be feed as input to [Tvheadend].
+The SAT>IP server can be accessed directly through various client apps, or can be fed as input to [Tvheadend].
 This last option allows you to:

  - Join multiple SAT>IP servers (and USB tuners) and use them